wso2/docs-ob-toolkit-cds/en/docs/get-started/open-banking.md

 Open banking is a concept that enables banks, customers, and third parties to use and benefit more from the vast silos of data held by banks on their customers.
 Fundamentally, open banking allows bank customers to share their financial data with third parties with their consent.
-In technical terms, this is done via secure APIs that allow the customers or authorised Third Party Provider (TPP) applications to access data held by the bank.
+In technical terms, this is done via secure APIs that allow the customers or authorized Third Party Provider applications to access data held by the bank.
 It is envisioned that upon wide adoption, an ecosystem of APIs would be created with various third-party applications, services and intermediary platforms integrating with banks to reinvent financial services using customer data.